ProsD03/NeoHanega/README.md

 - *More to come in the future.*

 ## Credits
-Hanega is just a tool: it only works because other people released their work for everyone to freely use.<br>
+NeoHanega is just a tool: it only works because other people released their work for everyone to freely use.<br>
 In no partcular order, I credit those whose work made Hanega possible:
 - **Hoyoverse** for releasing Genshin Impact, a game that to this day nourishes a beautiful community.
 - **DarkStarSword, bo3b and Chiri** for making 3DMigoto, a tool that makes modding anticheat-protected games possible.
 - **SilentNightSound** for finetuning 3DMigoto into GIMI, without which modding Genshin would've been extremely difficult.

-I also want to thank **@Junktion** for helping me catch bugs during development and choosing a cool name for Hanega.
+I also want to thank **@Junktion** for helping me catch bugs during development and choosing a cool name for NeoHanega.

 And I want to thank you, reader, for using Hanega.